Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Discussion

-In this study, we reinterpret the training of deterministic forecast models (DFMs) from the perspective of weak-constraint 4DVar (WC‑4DVar), revealing a key limitation of the commonly used MSE loss: it neglects the error covariances of reanalysis data.
-This issue becomes particularly pronounced under rollout training, where such simplification leads to the progressive loss of small-scale structures and increasingly blurred forecasts.
-To address this, we replace the model-space constraints with latent-space constraints, which implicitly capture the complex multivariate consistency of the atmosphere and thereby promote physical realism during training.
+In this study, we reformulate the training of deterministic ML-based weather forecasting models as a 4DVar problem.
+This perspective reveals that the widely used MSE loss ignores the covariance component of error statistics, potentially weakening the enforcement of physical consistency during training.
+To address this issue, we instead compute the MSE loss in latent space, where the learned representation implicitly captures the complex multivariate consistency in atmosphere and thereby removes the need for explicit error-covariance estimation to enforce physical consistency.
 Our results indicate that applying latent-space constraints during rollout training enhances long-range forecast accuracy, yields outputs that are more physically realistic, and better preserves fine-scale structures than model-space constraints.
 Finally, we extend this framework to a more general formulation that allows DFMs to be trained with diverse observational sources under a unified objective.

-Nevertheless, training DFMs with latent-space constraints also presents several limitations.
-First, it substantially increases training costs, as computing the loss requires involving the AE.
-Second, the assumptions required to replace model-space constraints with latent-space constraints are seldom strictly satisfied, which can degrade the accuracy of the forecast.
-Specifically, reanalysis error covariances are not perfectly diagonal in practice, and the dimensionality reduction during encoding inevitably causes information loss.
-Third, although DFM‑LC better preserves fine‑scale structures, its long‑range forecast skill still lags behind DFM‑MC, highlighting the need for probabilistic losses at longer lead times.
-In future work, we will extend this framework to probabilistic forecast models.

-While this study focuses on purely end‑to‑end models, latent‑space constraints are also applicable to hybrid (physics plus ML) architectures such as NeuralGCM~\cite{kochkovNeuralGeneralCirculation2024}.
-By incorporating the dynamical core as a prior, these models focus data‑driven learning on the uncertain components, consistent with the DA principle of exploiting all available prior information.
-Further extending this framework with latent‑space constraints and diverse observational datasets may improve forecasting performance while reducing reliance on reanalysis data.

-Beyond atmospheric forecasting, latent‑space constraints present a promising approach for enhancing physical realism in broader Earth‑system modeling~\cite{kosterGLACEGlobalLand2006,seneviratneLandAtmosphereCoupling2006,cheltonCoupledOceanAtmosphereInteraction2010,pennyCoupledDataAssimilation2017,zhangCoupledDataAssimilation2020}.
-Coupling the atmosphere, land, ocean, and other Earth‑system components remains challenging, largely due to difficulties in maintaining multivariate consistency across physical domains.
-Latent representations provide a unified embedding space that captures shared structures and supports cross‑domain information exchange.
-Future work will explore their potential to enable coupled forecasting and DA systems that coherently integrate multiple Earth‑system components by leveraging latent‑space constraints.